stlgithub/dataportfolio/PowerBI/PowerBI_3/README.md

 ![Completed image of the Conference Page](https://github.com/stlgithub/dataportfolio/blob/main/PowerBI/PowerBI_3/Project3.png)

-### 4. Forecasting
+### 4. Forecasting, Anomaly Detection, and Table

-I then created the second page, in which I added another line chart with forecasting all the way to the year 2030.
+I then created the second page, in which I added another line chart for average coverage by year.

-### 5. Anomaly Detection
+In the Analytics > Forecast tab, I turned forecasting on and made sure the forecasting was up until the year 2030 on the chart.

-In a second linechart on the same page, I displayed the anomalies at 75% sensitivity.
+In a second linechart I displayed the anomalies in average coverage by year.

+In Analytics > Find Anomalies I turned on find anomalies, and set the sensitivity for anomaly detection to 75%.

+Finally, I added a table, which displays Minimum and Maximum Coverage of each Lake.

 ### 6. Smart Narrative

-I also added a Smart Narrative to the left hand side of the dashboard.
-I did not alter it at all, as I only wanted to demonstrate that the functionality is there in case I wanted to use it.
+As a bonus I also added a Smart Narrative to the left hand side of the dashboard.

+I did not alter the text automatically generated in it, since this was mostly for the purposes of me testing/demonstration the fact that this functionality is available.

 ![Completed image of the Conference Page](https://github.com/stlgithub/dataportfolio/blob/main/PowerBI/PowerBI_3/Project3_2.png)